If the video above does not play on your device, you can watch it at https://www.youtube.com/watch?v=9J7LJZt0FNE&t=3s

-Pupils work in well-equipped workshops, computer suites and kitchens, carrying out a range of design and make activities and focused practical tasks.
+Pupils at Key Stage 3 follow the National Curriculum Programme of Study, which provides a broad background framework for all we do in Year 7, Year 8 and Year 9.
+Pupils work in well-equipped workshops, computer suites and kitchens, carrying out a range of design-and-make activities and focused practical tasks.

 Open-ended design tasks are often used to allow for maximum extension/challenge and maximum progress.
 Support is also given to enable all to engage, feel confident and achieve.